GSA/fpki-guides/_includes/apple_trust_store_installation.md

 <br>

-#### Install using command line
+#### Install Using Command Line

-{% include alert-info.html content="The following steps will redistribute COMMON to the System keychain, and are intended to be run by system administrators.
-Non-administrator users will encounter permissions errors when executing these commands." %}
+{% include alert-info.html content="These steps will redistribute COMMON to the System Keychain.
+It is recommended that only system administrators use these steps.
+Non-administrators will encounter permission errors." %}

 1. Click the **Spotlight** icon and search for *terminal*.
 2. Double-click the **Terminal** icon (black monitor icon with white “>_”) to open a window.